 Baroda Township and Village elections are administered by the Baroda Township Clerk.

 If you live in Baroda Township or the Village of Baroda you may register to vote at the Township Clerk’s office or print and complete the form here Michigan Voter Registration Form.
 The form may be mailed, e-mailed, or personally delivered to the Township clerk to have the registration processed.
 Voters must provide their driver’s license when registering.

 You may qualify to vote by absentee ballot if you are 60 years of age or older, physically unable to come to the polls, cannot attend the polls because of religious tenets, expect to be absent from the community the entire time the polls are open on election day, of if you are in jail awaiting arraignment or trial.
 To request to be placed on the Permanent Absent Voter list in Baroda Township, please print and complete the form at the link below and deliver it to the Baroda Township Clerk.
 Permanent Absent Voter Request.

 Would you be interested in becoming an Election inspector?
-There are the nice people who work behind the tables on election day.
-You are paid to attend the every two years training by the County and to learn the easy E-Pollbook computer program.
-You would earn over $100 each election day and lunch, dinner and snacks will be provided.
+These are the nice people who work behind the tables on election day.
+You are paid to attend training every two years and to learn the easy E-Pollbook computer program.
+You would earn over $100 each election day and be provide with lunch, dinner and snacks.
 Contact the Township Clerk for an application.